 Site Reliability Engineering (SRE) is a term that has gained a lot of traction in recent years.
 Learn what it is, how it’s different from DevOps, and how you can use it as a part of your software development strategy.

 Every time a new concept emerges in software development, it spikes an interest and provokes the question: How is this different from what we’re already doing?
 And can we do things better if we follow these principles?

-In this blog post, we’ll take a look at SRE and DevOps, and the similarities and differences between the two.
+In this blog post, we’ll take a look at Site Reliability Engineering vs DevOps, and the similarities and differences between the two.